tekyjd/Record-Suspension-Application-Eligibility/README.md

           const essentials = [
             "Sentence Completion Date",
             "Prosecution Type",
-            "Was it a Schedule 1 offence?",
+            "Is it a Schedule 1 offence?",
             "Is it a Serious Personal Injury Offence (SPIO)?", "Were you sentenced to a prison term of 2 years or more?"
           ];